North Terrace Cultural Boulevard

-The Jubilee 150 Walkway, also variously known as the Jubilee 150 Commemorative Walk, the Jubilee 150 Walk, Jubilee 150 Plaques, the Jubilee Walk, or simply J150, is a series of (initially) 150 bronze plaques set into the pavement of North Terrace, Adelaide, South Australia from King William Street to Pulteney Street.

-History

-Jubilee 150 Walkway (also known as the Jubilee 150 Commemorative Walk, Jubilee 150 Walk, Jubilee 150 Plaques, the Jubilee Walk, or simply J150, was officially opened on 21 December 1986.
-It was commissioned as part of the celebrations commemorating the 150th anniversary of the founding of the British Province of South Australia on 28 December 1836.

-Overview

-The plaques, which are placed between contain the names and deeds of (initially) 170 people who made major contributions to the founding and development of the former colony and later state of South Australia.
-Since 1986, the Adelaide City Council has added four plaques.
+North Terrace and its northern environs is a culturally significant area of Adelaide, South Australia.

+Jubilee 150 Walkway

+The Walkway now comprises 154 plaques containing the names and deeds of 174 people, plus the first and last plaques.

-Most plaques are arranged in alphabetic order, and stretch from King William Road to Pulteney Street along the north side of North Terrace.
+The plaques are arranged in mostly alphabetic order, and stretch from King William Road to Pulteney Street along the north side of North Terrace.
 The walkway starts at the South African War Memorial, and passes in front of Government House, the National War Memorial, the State Library, the Museum, the Art Gallery and the University of Adelaide.
 This portion of North Terrace also contains more than a dozen statues, busts and other memorial plaques, plus numerous public seating benches, some drinking fountains and some water features in front of the Museum and Art Gallery.

 In 2011 the Adelaide City Council reorganised the area in front of Government House (between King William Road and the National War Memorial).
 The plaques and the major statues were not moved, but the avenue of gas lamps was removed, the various busts were moved from King William Road to an area between the statues of Venere Di Canova and Matthew Flinders, and a bust of Sir Lawrence Bragg was added to the group.

 King William Street

-The walkway starts near the corner of North Terrace and King William Street, in front of the front gates and gatehouse of Government House.
 The very corner is occupied by the South African War Memorial.
 Also on that corner, starting from the gatehouse and walking SE, were (prior to 2011) the busts of Sir Thomas John Mellis Napier, Mary Lee and Sir Mark Oliphant, all of whom have plaques on the walkway.
-These busts have been moved further east to the vicinity of the bust of Lord Florey, between the plaques for Kate Cocks and Sir Walter Crocker, and been replaced by the first six plaques of the walkway and seating.
+These busts have been moved further east to the vicinity of the bust of Lord Florey.